Artist-Grade Technical Pens & Fineliners for Drawing

 Another tool for drawing and sketching anything, anywhere, is a mechanical pencil.

-The advantage of a mechanical pencil is that mistakes can be erased.
+The advantage of a mechanical pencil is that you can erase mistakes, and that you do not need to sharpen it.

-To learn more on how to use mechanical pencils, visit my how, when & why to draw with a mechanical pencil guide.
+To learn more on how to use mechanical pencils, visit my guide on how, when & why to draw with a mechanical pencil.

 Where to go next: